umairali-bit/node_teamInfo/README.md

 * `getRole()`   // Overridden to return 'Engineer'

-In addition to `Employee`'s properties and methods, `Intern` will also have:
+In addition to `Employee`'s properties and methods, `Intern` also have the following:

 * `school`